Srijan-D/Next-Auth/README.md

 Inside the index.js file I have also shown how to use the inbuilt singIn and signOut functions provided by the next-auth library

+secret
+Default value: string (SHA hash of the "options" object) in development, no default in production.
+Required: Yes, in production!
-🔥Not providing any secret or NEXTAUTH_SECRET will throw an error in production.
+🔥 Not providing any secret or NEXTAUTH_SECRET will throw an error in production.
 A random string is used to hash tokens, sign/encrypt cookies and generate cryptographic keys.